drotsolutions/customs-cli/README.md

+# Customs CLI

+## What is this?

-# Customs CLI is a tool used for testing of [Drot Solutions'](https://drotsolutions.com/api/v1/docs/index.html) APIs
+Customs CLI is a tool used for testing of [Drot Solutions'](https://drotsolutions.com/api/v1/docs/index.html) APIs.

 ## Installation